mjdamgaard/UP-Web-Project/README.md

 Furthermore, users are also free to import functions and classes, etc., from other user-uploaded directories.
 (And they can choose whether to bundle these imports together with their own modules, namely if they want to bundle their project directory, or to just import the foreign user modules dynamically as well).

 When a user wants to upload a new project, they can upload it as a whole directory at once.
 A tutorial for how to do this will available soon.
-They will then become the admin of that directory, which means that they are also free to edit the files in that directory at will.
+They will then become the admin of that directory, which means that they are also free to edit the files in that directory.